dotnet/arcade/Documentation/VSTSGuidance.md

 ## Permissions
 To keep things as simple (manageable) as possible, we're going to manage permissions coarsely at the project level - pointing directly to existing AD security groups managed in idweb.  **We should not be managing permission outside of this method**

 -  Permissions will point to existing security groups in AD which are managed in idweb.
-This admin is done at the **project** level.  ([VSTS link](https://dotnet.visualstudio.com/DotNet-Internal/_admin/_security))
+This admin is done at the **project** level.  ([VSTS link](https://dotnet.visualstudio.com/internal/_admin/_security))
 -  The bulk of folks will be in the 'contributers' group, with special additions for other groups (like admin)
 -  There are VSTS permission groups that can be set out side of the project context. ([VSTS link](https://dotnet.visualstudio.com/_admin/_security))   **We're not going to use those**
 -  It is also possible to set permissions at the team.  **We're not going to do that**

+## Casing

+- Casing of projects/repos/build definitions/etc. should match as closely as possible our GitHub guidelines.
+Generally, that means lower-case except where we have already used upper-case.
+Examples:
+  - dotnet (org name/folder name)
+  - public (project name)
+  - internal (project name)
+  - Microsoft (folder name matching GitHub org name)
+  - dotnet-corefx (vsts repo name on internal project)

 ## Build Definitions